Study options

 5. Wireless and RF Engineering

-In the field of wireless and RF engineering, students delve into the intricacies of transmitting and receiving radio waves through the use of antennas.
+In the Wireless and RF engineering major, students delve into the intricacies of transmitting and receiving radio waves through the use of antennas.
 They gain a profound understanding of how these transmitted waves propagate and interact within diverse environments.
 Additionally, students acquire the skills necessary to manipulate these radio waves to convey information effectively, as well as leverage them for environmental sensing applications, such as radar systems.

 Wireless technology is undeniably ubiquitous, with an ever-expanding array of new applications continually emerging.
 Engineers in this discipline face the ongoing challenge of crafting innovative solutions that prioritize energy and material efficiency, fostering sustainability as they outperform current systems.